Directed by Bruno Mattei (and Joe D’Amato)

 Apparently the show is quite a turn-on for the spectators

-An interesting piece of trivia for this segment is the fact that the guy in the ridiculous gorilla suit is referred to as Lotar in Emanuelle’s narration.
+An interesting piece of trivia for this segment is the fact that the guy in the ridiculous gorilla suit is referred to in Emanuelle’s narration as 'Lotar'.
 In the early 1980s, Marina Frajese was sued by her ex-husband, respected Italian journalist Paolo Frajese, who sought to prohibit her from using the respected Frajese name in the sleazy porn movies she was starring in.
 As a result, Marina took back her maiden name Hedman but also frequently starred under the name Marina Lotar!
 But whether or not it was Lotar the Gorilla who gave her the idea for this name I do not know.

 Could this be where the Marina Lotar name came from?!?